golang-queue/queue/README.md

 }
 ```

-The second step to create the new worker, use the buffered channel as an example, you can use the `stop` channel to terminate the job immediately after shutdown the queue service if need.
+The second step to create the new worker, use the buffered channel as an example.

 ```go
 // define the worker